Managing Your Case Records in Custody Note

 Over time, Custody Note builds a searchable, structured library of your police station attendance notes.
 Here is how the records list works and how to find, review, and export past notes.

 Each attendance note you create in Custody Note is saved to your local records library.
-The records list on the left side of the main window provides access to every note you have created, with tools for searching, filtering, and reviewing past attendances.
+The records list provides access to every note you have created, with tools for searching, filtering, and reviewing past attendances.

 The Records List